 - Never add the surplus of a previously prepared (“old”) epoxy mixture to a newly prepared mixture.
 Doing so can contaminate the new mix causing irreparable damage if applied.

-- After having selected the appropriate product, if multiple pails of Part A are to be used, batch the Part A’s together and premix.
+- Are multiple pails of Part A used?
+Batch the Part A’s together and premix.
 Do not prepare separate batches using different Part A’s.
 Batching and premixing will ensure color consistency throughout the coated space!

 Proper Mixing Procedure

 Properly organize the mixing area with the required equipment and product components.
 Wear the proper personal protective equipment (safety glasses, gloves, chemical-resistant apron and respiratory mask).
 Verify the product labels before mixing.
 If mixing a pigmented epoxy, it is not unusual for the pigment to sink to the bottom of the container (“muddy bottom”).
 Therefore, when preparing a pigmented epoxy, thoroughly mix the Part A first.
 Only then add Part A to Part B and re-mix immediately.
 Needless to say, premixing Part A is not necessary for clear epoxies.